 Have you ever thought about the back end of your daily transactions?

 If you’re like most people, the answer to that question is probably a resounding no. Most people tend to leave that issue out of sight and out of mind…until something goes awry.

 But as graphic recorders who support hundreds of sessions a year, we find ourselves getting crash courses in emerging technology trends.
 After all, that’s our job as creative partners—to take complex ideas and masses of information, and distill them into digestible visual content.

 Take blockchains, for example.
 In the most reductive terms, blockchains are public facing ledgers of transactions made in chronological “blocks.”
 They are what many consider the future of our increasingly online economy…and they are notoriously difficult to explain to people outside-the-know (i.e., people like us).

-It’s more than just finance and bitcoin.
+It’s more than just finance and using bitcoin for transactions.

 Blockchain infrastructure can be applied to more than just financial industries- medicine, shipping and distribution, and food are all avenues that benefit from the transparency of an open ledger.

 There is less concern about corruption along supply chains, or institutions taking advantage of transactional blind spots.